TakeLab/podium/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/FilipBolt/takepod/tags).
+For the versions available, see the [tags on this repository](https://github.com/mtutek/takepod/tags).

 ## Authors

-* Podium is currently maintained by [Ivan Smoković](https://github.com/ivansmokovic), [Domagoj Pluščec](https://github.com/domi385), [Filip Boltužić](https://github.com/FilipBolt) and [Martin Tutek](https://github.com/mttk).
-A non-exhaustive but growing list of collaborators needs to mention: [Marin Kačan](https://github.com/mkacan), [Mate Mijolović](https://github.com/matemijolovic).
+* Podium is currently maintained by [Ivan Smoković](https://github.com/ivansmokovic), [Silvije Skudar](https://github.com/sskudar), [Filip Boltužić](https://github.com/FilipBolt) and [Martin Tutek](https://github.com/mttk).
+A non-exhaustive but growing list of collaborators needs to mention: [Domagoj Pluščec](https://github.com/domi385), [Marin Kačan](https://github.com/mkacan), [Mate Mijolović](https://github.com/matemijolovic).
 * Project made as part of TakeLab at Faculty of Electrical Engineering and Computing, University of Zagreb
 * Laboratory url: http://takelab.fer.hr

-See also the list of [contributors](https://github.com/FilipBolt/takepod/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/mtutek/takepod/graphs/contributors) who participated in this project.

 ## License

 This project is licensed under the (TODO) - see the [LICENSE.md](LICENSE.md) file for details

-## List of References

 ## Project package TODOs